-The next sections describes the different sets of users and the default breakdown of users into groups and teams.
+The next section describes the default groups.

 Groups

 This table lists the default groups in the system and describes the general permissions of each.
 To see more information about a group's permissions, you can print out or save to a file the full details of that group's permission.